Skip Hop recalls Tuo Convertible High Chairs

 For more information, consumers can contact Skip Hop by telephone toll-free at 1-888-282-4674 from 9 a.m. to 5 p.m.
-ET Monday through Friday, by email or online and click on Product Recalls at the bottom of the page under Shopping With Us for more information.
+ET Monday through Friday, by email or visit the company's website and complete the Product Refund Form.

 Consumers may view the release by the US CPSC on the Commission's website.